 There are many ways to integrate it in your event.
 Here are some ideas:

-- A specialised photo booth with your attendees, with a background related to your event theme.
+- A specialized photo booth with your attendees, with a background related to your event theme.
 Offer them to send the photos to their emails to grow your marketing email list.

 - Have a GIF contest or even allow attendees to shoot a GIF and post it on social media.